thomassie/thomassie.github.io/aboutme.md

 ### ...Nature Conservation

 Well, biology and nature conservation have always been and still are at the core of all my activities.
-I draw my motivation fromm the idea of contributing in whatever way to the preservation of our environment and a sustainable way of living.
+I draw my motivation from the idea of contributing in whatever way to the preservation of our environment and a sustainable way of living.

 I have a broad knowledge and interest in various fields of biology.
 By training, my main expertise is within
   * theoretical ecology (population / community dynamics, interactions, networks...)